rOpenSpain/spanishoddata/README.md

-**spanishoddata** is an R package that provides functions for downloading and formatting Spanish open mobility data released by the Ministry of Transport and Sustainable mobility of Spain (Secretary of State for Transport, mobility and Urban Agenda (Secretaría de Estado de Transportes, Movilidad y Agenda Urbana) 2024).
+**spanishoddata** is an R package that provides functions for downloading and formatting Spanish open mobility data released by the Ministry of Transport and Sustainable mobility of Spain (Secretaría de Estado de Transportes, Movilidad y Agenda Urbana 2024).

 It supports the two versions of the Spanish mobility data that consists of origin-destination matrices and some additional data sets.
 [The first